-Pravasi Bharatiya Divas (PBD) is celebrated on 9th January every year since 2003 to mark the contribution of Overseas Indian community in the development of India.
+Pravasi Bharatiya Divas (PBD) is celebrated on 9th January every year since 2003 to mark the contribution of the Overseas Indian community to the development of India.
 January 9 was chosen as the day to celebrate this occasion since it was on this day in 1915 that Mahatma Gandhi, the greatest Pravasi, returned to India from South Africa, led India’s freedom struggle and changed the lives of Indians forever.

 World Hindi Day

 The first World Hindi Day conference was organised on January 10, 1975, in Nagpur, a city in the state of Maharashtra.
 The grand event registered the participation of 122 representatives from 30 countries.
 The day is observed in India from the year 2003.
 The Ministry of External Affairs began the tradition of celebrating World Hindi Day in other nations in 2006 with an aim to promote this language across the world.

 The language got its name from the Persian term ‘Hind’ which means ‘the land of Indus’.
 The language is spoken in India, Trinidad, Nepal, Guyana, Mauritius, and other countries.

 Theme of World Hindi Day 2021-2022: To make Hindi a part of public opinion

 National Youth Day, also known as Vivekananda Jayanti, is celebrated on 12 January, being the birthday of Swami Vivekananda.
 In 1984 the Government of India declared this day as National Youth Day and since 1985 the event is celebrated in India every year.

 Theme of National Youth Day (Birthday of Swami Vivekanand) 2021-2022: Yuvaah – Utsah Naye Bharat Ka

 Army Day (India)